Yin Yoga Description + History & 5 Benefits Of Having A Yin Practice

 ⬇Click below for the best online Yin yoga teacher trainings to join today⬇

-5 benefits of Yin yoga
+5 benefits of practicing Yin Yoga

 1. Improves flexibility

-2. Stimulates the layers of fascia so nutrients can flow more easily
+2. Stimulates the layers of fascia

-3. Stretches the body's ligaments to help maintain plasticity
+3. Stretches the body's ligaments

 5. Unblocks meridians